nisenchris/Playground/README.md

 This project is a sample implementation demonstrating the usage of LaunchDarkly with a React application.
 The application showcases feature flags, custom events, metrics and experiments using LaunchDarkly.
 The project also utilizes Chakra UI for styling and layout.

+[LaunchDarkly Assignment](docs/LaunchDarkly%20Assignment.md) explains how LaunchDarkly can speed up feature delivery while ensuring high-quality releases.
+It covers the three key scenarios from the Assignment: Release and Remediate, Target, and Experimentation, highlighting the benefits for developers, teams, and leadership in achieving faster, safer, and effective feature management.

 ## Features

 - Feature flag management with LaunchDarkly